reinhardjavera/UNION-AplikasiAbsensi/README.md

 # UNION - IF570EL (Lab)

 UNION is an application that allows users to perform attendance using photos and store data in Firebase.
-This application was created for the Midterm Exam of the IF570 Mobile Application course.
+This application was created for the Midterm Exam of the IF570 Mobile Application Programming course.

 ## Key Features